globalpayments/node-sdk/README.md

     <img src="https://globalpayments.github.io/images/globapaymentsLogo.png" alt="Global Payments logo" title="Global Payments" align="right" width="225" />
 </a>

-# Heartland & Global Payments Node.js SDK
+# Global Payments Node.js SDK

 This SDK makes it easy to integrate your Node.js application with our Card Not Present and Card Present APIs.